Wilfred081/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Write a script that prints all the groups the current user
+Write a script that sets the permission to the file hello as follows

- is part of.